 Step 6.
 Repeat the steps in the normal state.

 Method 4: How to restore computer to earlier date using command prompt

-You can also use command prompt to restore computer to earlier date in Windows 10, the approach is similar to the previous one.
-You need to restore computer settings to earlier date with installation disc or a recovery drive.
-The only difference is the recovery tools you are using.
+You can also use command prompt to restore computer to earlier date in Windows 10.
+This approach is similar to the previous one.
+You need to restore computer settings to earlier date with an installation disc or a recovery drive.
+The only difference is the recovery tool you are using.

 Step 2.
 Click Command Prompt in the Advanced options interface.